mohammadFeiz/aio-apis/README.md

 ## 🚀 Why is aio-apis Useful?

-- ✅ **Cross Frontend Framework** Can use in React, Angular,Vue or any frontend frameworks.
+- ✅ **Framework Agnostic** Compatible with React, Angular, Vue, and other frontend.
 - ✅ **Modular Structure** Each API request collection can be written inside a JavaScript class.
   - "With this approach, maintenance and development are very easy.
 For example, you can write all authentication-related APIs in a single class within your application."
 - ✅ **Reusability** Centralized API requests can be used across the entire application.